kailash-manasarovar/statement/docs/timeline/2024/august.md

     - To ensure my safety in some way because these people clearly have no intention of *ever* leaving me alone.
 - Along with the letter, I send some of the pictures that I received on fake accounts that may be related.
 - I send all the [trumpet teacher photos](#the-trumpet-teacher-sends-me-photos-of-himself-and-his-family).
+- I make sure to include a screenshot from the [YouTube I first see online in June 2023](../2023/june.md#another-young-girls-funeral) starring [trumpet teacher number four](../../crimes/protagonists/vidal-sastre.md#dark-thick-curly-haired-deep-set-man) and a drugged target (the flautist behind him).
 - I send a picture of [Rocio Vidal](#6).
 - I send a copy of the first page of my [police report from March](march/13-end.md#reporting-the-crimes-to-the-police-in-madrid).
 - The conversation with the hacker continues as I do this.